-The Dean of Laws Fund has been established with the support of alumni and corporate partners to assist students who would otherwise be unable to study with the Adelaide Law School due to financial need.
+The Dean of Laws Fund has been established with the support of alumni and corporate partners to assist students who are experiencing financial difficulties which impact upon their ability to study with the Adelaide Law School due to short-term financial need in either education or living expenses.
 By supporting this scholarship you will help to make an education at the Adelaide Law School a reality for disadvantaged students, as well as contributing to a diverse student body reflecting the society which the law serves.

 The John Bray law alumni network named in honour of the late Dr John Bray, and has a rich tradition of building strong bonds between the legal profession, the School and the community.
 The John Bray law alumni network was also established in 2014 with the aim of recognising the achievements of a financially disadvantaged student and the Adelaide Law School.

 We also welcome support for the Adelaide Law School through by non-financial means.
 We have opportunities for alumni and legal professionals interested in mentoring, judging moots & competitions, guest speaking, student prizes, clerkships, work experience, and free legal clinics.